Elliott Johnson (footballer)

-Elliott George Johnson (born 17 August 1994) is an English professional footballer who plays as a left-back for club Hednesford Town.
+Elliott George Johnson (born 17 August 1994) is an English professional footballer who plays as a left-back for club Eastbourne Borough.

 Career

 Johnson was born in Hendon, London.
 He was first registered as a first-team player at Barnet as a 16-year-old in October 2010, and featured on the bench in several games in the 2010–11 and 2011–12 seasons.
 He signed his first professional contract in May 2012, and finally made his debut when he started a League Two match at home to Torquay United on 6 November 2012.
 He scored his first goal for Barnet in a 3–2 defeat at Accrington Stanley on 16 March 2013.

-Johnson was part of the team that won the Conference Premier in 2014-15 and was Barnet's first choice left back for eight seasons.
-He left the club at the end of the 2019-20 season, after 270 appearances, scoring five goals.
+Johnson was part of the team that won the Conference Premier in 2014–15 and was Barnet's first choice left back for eight seasons.
+He left the club at the end of the 2019–20 season, after 270 appearances, scoring five goals.

 Johnson signed for Dagenham & Redbridge on 11 August 2020.

 On 15 June 2024, Johnson joined Northern Premier League Division One West side Hednesford Town.

+On 26 May 2026, Johnson agreed to join Isthmian League club Eastbourne Borough, upon the expiration of his Hednesford contract.